debmalya/DesignPattern/README.md

 Only will have one instance of the class across JVM.
 One JVM only one instance of the class.
 This pattern ensures a class has only one instance, and provides a global access point to it.

+Where it is used ?
+* Connection and Thread pool.
+* Logger.
+* Drivers (Graphics, Database )
+* Preference and registry object.

 * java.lang.Runtime.getRuntime()
 ```
 private static Runtime currentRuntime = new Runtime();